awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. Create a new instance\-level parameter group to use for query plan management parameters\.
-For more information, see [Creating a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Creating)\.
+For more information, see [Creating a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Creating)\.
 Associate the new parameter group with the DB instances in which you want to use query plan management\.
-For more information, see [Modify a DB Instance in a DB Cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
+For more information, see [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.

 1. Create a new cluster\-level parameter group to use for query plan management parameters\.
-For more information, see [Creating a DB Cluster Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.CreatingCluster)\.
+For more information, see [Creating a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.CreatingCluster)\.
 Associate the new cluster\-level parameter group with the DB clusters in which you want to use query plan management\.
-For more information, see [Modifying the DB Cluster by Using the Console, CLI, and API](Aurora.Modifying.md#Aurora.Modifying.Cluster)\.
+For more information, see [Modifying the DB cluster by using the console, CLI, and API](Aurora.Modifying.md#Aurora.Modifying.Cluster)\.

 1. Open your cluster\-level parameter group and set the `rds.enable_plan_management` parameter to `1`\.
-For more information, see [Modifying Parameters in a DB Cluster Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.
+For more information, see [Modifying parameters in a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.

 1. Restart your DB instance to enable this new setting\.